 4. Do a physical exam.
 The doctor will look at the skin, listen to the heart and lungs, check the back for curvature of the spine, and check for puberty development.
 A chaperone should be present during the exam.

 5. Update immunizations.
 Immunizations can protect people from serious illnesses, so it's important that your teen receive them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.

-Here are some things to keep in mind until your next routine visit at 18 years:
+Here are some things to keep in mind until your teen's next checkup at 18 years:

 - Your teen should brush his or her teeth twice daily, floss once a day, and see a dentist once every 6 months.

 - Explain to your teen the dangers of smoking, vaping, alcohol, and drugs.
 Talk about prescription drug misuse.
 Praise your teen for abstaining from these activities.

 - Look for signs of depression, which can include irritability, depressed mood, loss of interest in activities, poor academic performance, and talk of suicide.